Madsir/madsirstudio.github.io/README.md

 **DIGITAL ASSETS**

-utscheme  2D, Cutscheme 3D | Cutscene Tool: Easily create and control .
+Cutscheme  2D, Cutscheme 3D | Cutscene Tool: Easily create and control .
 Infinite camera shots.
 Can control multiple cutscenes in one scene.
 Utterer | Multi-Tool: Easily add dialogue and captions to any Unity game.
 Includes localization framework, dynamic string interpolation, and .csv/.txt import/export features.
 Earchestra | Sound Manager & Playlist Creator: Create and store infinite audio playlists.
 Access and command all of them from any script in the scene by using Earchestra's Maestro Methods.